jupyterhub/jupyterhub-python-repo-template/README.md

 **NOTE**

 The badges above ⤴ can and should also be configured for the new project you intend to create.
 This will make it be consistent with the rest of the respositories in the [jupyterhub organization](https://github.com/jupyterhub).

 ---

 This is a repository that contains a set of example files that, after tailoring, can be used to create GitHub repositories for new JupyterHub Python projects.

 ## How to use this repository

+You can either use the green button 🟩 that says `"Use this template"`

 ## 📚 Repository contents